appernetic/appernetic-hugo-project/content/post/how-to-set-up-a-static-hugo-website-on-github-pages-in-2-minutes.md

-description = "A static website is fast and secure but it is not easy to start a new blog or website if you don’t know a lot of commands, tools and also how to install them." draft = false keywords = ["Hugo static website generator", "Interwebz", "Appernetic"] tags = ["Appernetic st", "two"] title = "how to set up a static hugo website on github pages" topics = ["topic 1"] type = "post"
+description = "A static website is fast and secure but it is not easy to start a new blog or website if you don’t know a lot of commands, tools and also how to install them." draft = false keywords = ["Hugo static website generator", "Interwebz", "Appernetic"] tags = ["Static website generator", "Hugo", "How to"] title = "How to set up a static hugo website on github pages in 2 minutes" topics = ["topic 1"] type = "post"